In the Schools — Seed to Tray

 The goal of the Farm to School program is to serve the freshest local produce in school meals, while teaching students about the connection between growing healthy food and growing healthy bodies.

-Now in its ninth year, the program provides diverse learning – and eating – opportunities!
+Since 2011, we have been moving forward to create a program that provides diverse learning – and eating – and opportunities!
 You can discover which school dishes feature local produce each week by clicking the dish on the online menu.
-You can find recipes for home use on our recipes page.

 Local Salads

 We are fortunate that our local growing season corresponds almost perfectly with the school year.
-Throughout the year, school salads contain leafy vegetables grown in our region.
-During the warmer months, local cucumbers and green peppers are included as well.
+Throughout the year, school salads contain aquaponic leafy vegetables grown in our region, in addition to local tomatoes, cucumbers and green peppers.

 Our Programs